jdharrisnz/html-squircle/README.md

 Use the `injectedDefs` and `injectedBody` params if you need to do anything custom with the generated background SVG.
 This must be a `string`.
 You can refer to other elements of the SVG in `<use />` elements by referring to their ids:
 `#path`, `#rect`, `#clip`, `#mask`, `#grad`.
-To create xml tag structures easily, you can use the exported `tag` function.
-For maximum browser support and to align with the rest of the SVG result, always use single quotes.
+To create stringified xml tag structures easily, you can use the exported `tag` function.
+For maximum browser support and to align with the rest of the SVG result, always use single quotes in strings.
 Your input will be URI-encoded for you, so don't do this yourself.

 The values can be partly animated with CSS.
 The width and height will smoothly transition, but the curves will fade from one definition to the next.